marc-white/taipan-tiling/taipan/doc/overview.rst

 of the telescope.
 As the survey progresses, a series of circular 'tiles' are built-up across the sky.

-To implement this concept in code, we have developed :any:`python` objects which represent targets in the Taipan survey, and the tiles they may be assigned to.
+To implement this concept in code, we have developed Python objects which represent targets in the Taipan survey, and the tiles they may be assigned to.